-- It should become evident from the critical review statement that it refers to the product in question and it should refer to ISO 14067 or another product-based calculation standard, not a corporate standard. - If suppliers have a critical review/PCF report, please upload them to the PCF data platform. - We recommend a critical review of your PCF calculation by a third party.
+- It should become evident from the critical review statement that it refers to the product in question and it should refer to ISO 14067 or another product-based calculation standard, not a corporate standard. - If suppliers have a critical review/PCF report, include them as annexes. - We recommend a critical review of your PCF calculation by a third party.